Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

-Cases of this type can be ignored because good examples are those that exist closer in latent space but are symmetrically different.
+These types of cases can be ignored because good examples are those that exist closer in latent space but are symmetrically different.
 This is not possible in extreme cases.
 Similarly, if we have extremely dissimilar views, i.e. $z_A$ and $z_C$ are completely different from each other, then $sim(z_A,z_C) \backsimeq 0$.
 Here $(z_A^n.z_C^a) \; and \; (z_A^a.z_C^n)$ are inter similarity pairs.
 Since $z_A$ and $z_C$ are completely distinct from each other, we end up with

-and therefore in these kinds of scenario, decision making is highly dependent on intra-similarity pairs $x_i.x_i^\prime\; and \;z_C.z_C^\prime$.
+and therefore in these kinds of scenario, decision making is highly dependent on intra-similarity pairs $x_A.x_A^\prime\; and \;z_C.z_C^\prime$.
 Even though these pairs are instances from the same image, their similarity may decrease because of more challenging augmentation of the images and may result in extreme case as follows:

 This is a case of extreme dissimilarity and these type of cases are also not important and should be ignored.
-The proposed loss function given in Equation\ref{eq:loss} takes care of eliminating these extreme cases given a certain threshold.
+The proposed loss function given in Eq. ~(\ref{eq:loss}) takes care of eliminating these extreme cases given a certain threshold.
 The modified loss function can be given as follows:

-The loss function in Equation~\ref{eq:loss} can be explained as follows: First, we compute the pairwise similarity between our aggregated representations.
+The loss function in Eq. ~(\ref{eq:loss}) can be explained as follows: First, we compute the pairwise similarity between our aggregated representations.
 Further, using a certain threshold, extreme similarities are eliminated.
 Finally, these refined similarities are fed into our final loss function.
-This new loss function becomes more robust as the training progresses as it is able to eliminate more extreme features and this characteristic of the loss function is shown in Figures: \ref{fig:Cifar_knn}, \ref{fig:Cifar_elimination} and \ref{fig:Imagenet_knn}, \ref{fig:Imagenet_elimination}.
-The detailed algorithm related to our more than two view (MTTV) approach is given in algorithm \ref{alg:mttv_algorithm}.
+This new loss function becomes more robust as the training progresses as it is able to eliminate more extreme features and this characteristic of the loss function is shown in Figs. ~\ref{fig:Cifar_knn} and ~\ref{fig:Imagenet_knn}.
+The detailed algorithm related to our Multi-Image Multi-View (MIMV) approach is given in Alg. ~\ref{alg:MIMV_algorithm}.